LamAnnieV/Blitz_1/README.md

 # Background

-Nike emailed us about the URL Shortener.
-In Nike's email, Nike mentioned customers are complaining about how long it takes to load their web pages.
-Nike would like us to reduce the amount of latency customers are experiencing.
+Nike contacted us regarding our URL Shortener.
+In their email, Nike mentioned customer complaints about slow webpage loading times and has requested that we work on reducing latency for their customers.

 ## Troubleshooting

-For testing, in order not to crash the production web server, we created a new web server.
-This test environment is in the same region, the same VPC, but different availability zones (AZ) as the production environment.
-As the test server is in the same region as the production server, just in different buildings, the difference in latency if there is any, should be immaterial.
+For testing purposes, to avoid impacting the production web server, we created a separate web server in the same region and VPC but in different availability zones (AZs) from the production environment.
+This setup ensures comparability while preventing disruptions.

-Our third-party application, Codon, allows us to test for average latency.
-We used Codon to send a thousand GET requests within 2 seconds to the test server to see what the average latency is.
-The result is that our URL Shortener website's average response time (latency) is 40.879 ms, which is much longer than what we would like.
+We utilized JMeter, a testing tool, to measure average latency.
+We configured it to send 1000 GET requests within 2 seconds to assess the entire response time, from request initiation to content delivery.
+The results indicate that our URL Shortener website currently has an average response time (latency) of 40.879 ms, which exceeds our desired target

 ![Latency](Images/Web_Server_Latency.png)

 ## Possible Resolution

-Placing a Content Delivery Network (CDN) most likely will reduce the latency time since the web content will be cached in the CDN.
-As our whole infrastructure is on the AWS platform, we decided to use AWS CDN service, CloudFront.
-After creating the CloudFront CDN distribution, we used Codon to test latency with the same parameters, 1000 GET requests in a matter of 2 seconds.
-The CDN reduced latency to 9.652 ms.
+Incorporating a Content Delivery Network (CDN) is expected to reduce latency significantly by caching web content.
+Since our entire infrastructure is hosted on the AWS platform, we opted to implement AWS's CDN service, CloudFront.
+After integrating CloudFront's CDN distribution, we conducted latency tests using JMeter with the same parameters—1000 GET requests within 2 seconds.
+The results showed a remarkable reduction in latency to 9.652 ms.

 ![Latency](Images/CDN_Latency.png)

 ## Conclusion

-Adding a CDN for static content helps with latency.
-In our case with the URL Shortener, latency went from 41ms to 10ms, which is a 75% increase in efficiency rate.
-As the CDN helped with latency, we also added AWS CloudFront to our production web server.
+Integrating a CDN, which utilizes a network of interconnected servers and caching, significantly improved the delivery speed of our web content and reduced latency.
+In our case with the URL Shortener, latency went from 41ms to 10ms, which is a 75% reduction in latency.
+As part of this enhancement, we also integrated AWS CloudFront into our production web server architecture.

 ![Diagram](Images/Blitz_1_Diagram.png)